moosetechnology/LabelContractor/LabelContractor.package/RSLabeledWithContractor.class/README.md

-I'm a RSLabeeled with contractor, i can contract the label's text
+I'm a RSLabeled with contractor, i can contract the label's text.